 As the saying goes, Christmas is the most wonderful time of the year.
 And the Portuguese capital is a wonderful place to celebrate the moments, the memories, and the meaning of this season.

-Whether it’s your first time in Lisbon or trips subsequently, you’ll find something special to explore, experience, and inspire your Christmas spirit.
+Whether it’s your first time in Lisbon or your fifth time, you’ll find something special to explore, experience, and inspire your journey.

 Merry Christmas and Happy New Year (Feliz Natal e Feliz Ano Novo) to you and yours!